ISUgenomics/bioinformatics-workbook/dataWrangling/NCBI_Genome_and_Annotation_Submission.md

 ![](assets/NCBI_Genome_and_Annotation_Submission_Assets/GenomeGenomeInfo.png)

-There are now some follow-up questions that apply to a select number of genomes
+There are now some follow-up questions that apply to a select number of genomes:

-* Did you include the entire genome in your submission?
+* Did you attempt to include the entire genome in your submission?
+Or is it only partial coverage of the genome?
-* Is this the final version?
+* Is this the final version of your genome?
 So, will you be updating this genome any time in the near future?
 I will be updating this genome again, so I selected "no" here.
 * Is it a de novo assembly?
 Did you assemble the genome from reads, or were these reference guided assemblies, etc?
 * Is this genome submission an update of an existing genome submission?
 There are older versions of this genome that this genome will replace, so I selected yes here.